-Best Places To Enjoy The Snow In Southern California
+Best Places To Play In The Snow Near Me

-As I mentioned in an earlier post, Idyllwild is a cozy little mountain top community located above the San Jacinto Mountains in Riverside County.
+Idyllwild is a cozy little mountain top community located above the San Jacinto Mountains in Riverside County.
 The village itself is quaint and beautiful, especially during the winter time.
 It does snow in Idyllwild, but there is no snow skiing allowed.
-Therefore, it is typically not as crowded as other mountain communities such as Wrightwood or Big Bear.
+Therefore, it’s typically not as crowded as other mountain communities such as Wrightwood or Big Bear.

-Back in 2010, my family and I rented a time share and spent the weekend in Palm Springs.
-While in town, we took the Palm Springs Aerial Tramway to enjoy the view of the valley and play in the snow at the top of the mountain.
+The Palm Springs Aerial Tramway is a wonderful way to go up the mountain, enjoy the view of the valley and play in the snow at the top.
 The Palm Springs Aerial Tramway starts at Valley Station and travels more than 5,800 feet up to Mountain Station in the Mt.
 San Jacinto State Park.
 There’s plenty to do once you reach the top including snow shoeing and cross country skiing.

-Mountain High located in Wrightwood is a snowy ski village nestled in the San Gabriel Mountains.
-They have 3 resorts that offer something for everyone including skiing, snowboarding, snow tubing and of course making little snowmen with your kids!
+Mountain High Ski Resort located in Wrightwood is a snowy ski village nestled in the San Gabriel Mountains.
+Their claim to fame is they are “Southern California’s closest winter resort”.
+They have three resorts that offer something for everyone including skiing, snowboarding, snow tubing and of course making little snowmen with your kids!

 Palomar Mountain is a hidden gem surrounded by the The Cleveland National Forest.
 Home to Palomar Mountain State Park and the Palomar Observatory, the Palomar Mountains include peaks ranging from 3000-6000 feet above sea level.
 If you decide to play in the snow at Palomar Mountain State Park, an Adventure Pass is required.

 At just over 6000 feet above sea level, Mount Laguna is one of the most popular places to see winter snow coming from the San Diego area.
 If there is snow, chains are required and you’ll need to purchase them ahead of time.
-The Laguna Mountain Lodge has reasonably-priced accommodations, a Visitor Center and Adventure Passes for sale for $5.00.
+The Laguna Mountain Lodge has reasonably-priced accommodations, a Visitor Center and Adventure Passes for sale.